ruy2222/Apollo-GraphTV-Server/README.md

 ## License  📄

-This project is licensed under the MIT License.
+Just like how Pooh Bear shares his honey with his friends, this project is shared under the MIT License. 🍯🐻

 ## Continuous Integration and Dependency Management ⚙️